p0vidl0/crypto-es/README.md

 # CryptoES

-*A cryptography algorithms library compatible with ES6 and TypeScript*
+*A cryptography algorithms library compatible with CommonJS, ES6 and TypeScript*

 - Inspired by and has the same API with [CryptoJS](https://code.google.com/archive/p/crypto-js/)
 - With types for TypeScript usage